thegetty/terracottas/source/views/discussion/discussion-c.md

     also P. Aureli, “Il restauro,” in <span class="smcaps">Cassano 1992</span>, p.
 333; and C. Meucci, “Analisi dei vasi sovraddipinti,” in <span class="smcaps">Cassano 1992</span>.

-    5\.
-In particular, two orantes from the Ny Carlsberg Glyptotek in Copenhagen (inv.
-HIN 422 and 419), a pair of orantes from the Museo Archeologico Nazionale in Naples (inv.
-22246 and 22247), and the orant from the Musée du Louvre (inv.
-7500); respectively: <span class="smcaps">Fischer-Hansen 1992</span>, pp. 101–3; <span class="smcaps">Levi 1926</span>, no. 235, pl.
-II, no. 3, inv.
-22246–47; see also <span class="smcaps">Jeammet 2003a</span>, Group 3, head m5, pp. 288–92.

 [^5]: In particular, two orantes from the Ny Carlsberg Glyptotek in
     Copenhagen (inv.
 HIN 422 and 419), a pair of orantes from the Museo Archeologico Nazionale in Naples (inv.
 22246 and 22247), and the